10 Innovations Making Technology Accessible for People with Disabilities

 9. Smart Glasses

-10. Games and Entertainment
+10. Entertainment and Games

 Innovations Making Technology Accessible for People with Disabilities

-Voice Recognition and Assistive Speech Technologies
+Voice Recognition and Speech Assistive Technologies

-Screen Readers and Improved Visual Accessibility
+Screen Readers and Visual Accessibility

 Advanced Prosthetics and Wearable Technology